ep1cman/unifi-protect-backup/README.md

                                       output, all debug messages, all info
-                                      messages and all warnings  [x>=0] --sqlite_path TEXT              Path to the SQLite database to use/create --help                          Show this message and exit.
+                                      messages and all warnings  [x>=0] --sqlite_path TEXT              Path to the SQLite database to use/create --color-logging / --plain-logging
+                                  Set if you want to use color in logging output  [default: plain-logging] --help                          Show this message and exit.
 ```